-Click on the image to see a higher resolution version from my portfolio site.
-I appreciate you stopping by!
+Click on the image to view a higher resolution version from my portfolio site.
+Hope you all have a great weekend!

 Here is my final post from the reenactment last March.
 As my previous post mentioned, the degree of authenticity is quite amazing.
 It was particularly interesting to research and confirm the various uniforms of both American Infantry and Militia, and many British regiments.

 A year ago, my family visited the Biltmore Estate in Asheville, NC.
 This is my fourth post from that visit.
 Such a beautiful place!
 The first image features the Grand Staircase.
 The weight of the exterior staircase wall creates a cantilever force which supports the weight of the large granite steps.
 I used a “glow” filter in Filter Forge to add a subtle glow effect to the highlights.